 - 1 teaspoon chaat masala

-- ½ cup gram flour (besan or chickpea flour)
+- ½ cup gram flour (besan) or swap with chickpea flour

 - 10 tablespoons oil or add as required, for frying the bhindi in batches

-- Rinse the okra or bhindi in water for 3-4 times.
-Wipe them dry with a kitchen napkin.
+- Rinse the okra or bhindi in water for 3 to 4 times.
+Wipe them completely dry with a kitchen napkin.
 Slice the okra vertically into 4 pieces.

 - If you have small sized okra, then slice into 2 pieces.
 Take all your sliced okra in a big thali or a big bowl.